Anton21a/DataScience1/README.md

 - 9 = None

 # Analysis Content
-The study performs standard regression analysis within OLS method after preliminary preprocessing dataset with the give variables.
-The study question implies the following: how financial satisfactory affects hapiness?
-To evaluate this effect, the study includes several control variables such that age, gender and religion.
 The following section is explanation of addidng each control:
 * Age.
 Happiness is known to vary with age — some studies find a U-shaped curve: higher happiness in youth and older age, lower in middle age.
 If you omit age, you might overestimate or underestimate the financial satisfaction effect, because income/financial security usually increases with age, and age also independently affects happiness
 * Gender.
 Gender differences exist in both financial situation and reported happiness.
 For example: Women may report lower financial satisfaction (due to wage gaps) but sometimes equal or higher happiness levels compared to men.
 Omitting gender would risk confounding: we might falsely attribute gender-driven differences in happiness to financial satisfaction.